tymyrddin/purple/source/docs/practice/index.rst

 These pages gather that thread.
 Each names the conditions under which a practice produces durable change rather than a record of having done it, and points to where the domain sections put the same conditions to work.
-The argument underneath is the
-:doc:`PSL three-domain frame </docs/foundations/problem-solving/in-security>`: the rational layer is the easy part, and the emotional and political layers decide whether anything moves.
+The argument underneath is the :doc:`three-domain frame </docs/foundations/problem-solving/in-security>`: the rational layer is the easy part, and the emotional and political layers decide whether anything moves.

 .. toctree::